DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] *pt*
- Um ponto em coordenadas do cliente do controle guia.
+ Um ponto em coordenadas de cliente do controle guia.

 ### <a name="return-value"></a>Valor de retorno
- O índice da guia que contém *pt*; -1 se a guia não contém *pt*.
+ O índice do guia que contém *pt*; -1 se a guia não contém *pt*.

 ##  <a name="gettabfullwidth"></a>  CMFCBaseTabCtrl::GetTabFullWidth